NEE LAWSUIT ALERT: Levi & Kors - GuruFocus.com

-NEW YORK, June 8, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in NextEra Energy, Inc. ("NextEra Energy" or the "Company") (NYSE: NEE) of a class action securities lawsuit.
+NEW YORK, June 09, 2023 (GLOBE NEWSWIRE) -- Levi & Korsinsky, LLP notifies investors in NextEra Energy, Inc. ("NextEra Energy" or the "Company") (: NEE) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of NextEra Energy investors who were adversely affected by alleged securities fraud between December 2, 2021 and February 1, 2023.
 Follow the link below to get more information and be contacted by a member of our team: